danielreuter/autofunction-vscode-extension/README.md

-# autofunction-vscode-extension README
+# autofunction-helpers README

-This is the README for your extension "autofunction-vscode-extension".
+This is the README for your extension "autofunction-helpers".
 After writing up a brief description, we recommend including the following sections.

 ## Features